This idea for peasant pasta is a vegetarian recipe based on ingredients that we nearly always have in the kitchen.

-Parmigiano-Reggiano, the classic Italian cheese would be most cooks first choice as a garnish for this dish but it is always made with animal derived rennet and is not suitable for vegetarians.
-Parmesan cheese made with vegetarian rennet is available but can be hard to find.
+Parmigiano-Reggiano or Parmesan, the classic Italian cheese would be most cooks first choice as a garnish for this dish but it is always made with animal derived rennet and is not suitable for vegetarians.
+Similar hard cheese made with vegetarian rennet is available but can be hard to find.
 Any tasty hard cheese can be used instead.
 The Vegetarian Society has good info here

 Put the dried mushrooms in a heat proof container and pour on 300ml (1/2 pint) of boiling water.
 Stir and leave to soak for 5 minutes or so.

 Fry the onion, garlic and parsley very gently in the oil until the onion is soft and translucent.

 Drain the mushrooms and add them and the chopped tomato to the onion.
 Season with salt, pepper and a pinch of sugar, cover and leave to simmer for 20 minutes.

 Cook the pasta in plenty of boiling, salted water for 5 to 10 minutes.

 Drain the pasta and return to the pan.
 Add the cooked sauce and mix together.
 Serve with a topping of grated cheese.

 There you have it, a vegetarian pasta recipe made from ingredients you probably have already.